DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Revision-List.md

 ## Assign Revisions to the sheets

-On the Revisions column, open the list and choose the right revision to witch sheet.
+On the Revisions column, open the list and choose the right revision to each sheet.

 ![SheetGen add revisions](../../assets\images\SG-Rl-AddRevisions.gif)